stfc/PSyclone/doc/developer_guide/APIs.rst

 Multi-grid
 ----------

-The Dynamo 0.3 API supports kernels that map fields between meshes of different horizontal resolutions; these are termed "inter-grid" kernels.
+The LFRic API supports kernels that map fields between meshes of different horizontal resolutions; these are termed "inter-grid" kernels.
 As indicated in :numref:`fig-multigrid` below, the change in resolution between each level is always a factor of two in both the